keefmarshall/mashtags/README.md

 ## Description

-Mashtags - allow viewing and deleting followed tags in Mastodon.
+Mashtags - Manage your followed hashtags in Mastodon.

 ## Infrastructure